ck37/hands-on-precision-psychiatry-ai/genai-notes.md

    - Download Deep research doc and put into project folder
    - Check the references
    - Propose possible improvements
-- Return to Goose and install python (minimamba if needed)
+- Use Cline to install python (minimamba if needed)

 - Create a random forest machine learning model using scikit-learn and python
 - Use llmlite API to query Anthropic or GPT, or OpenRouter
     - Structured output